gyorilab/indra_db/rest_api/README.md

  however they are also generally the most canonical.
 Set this parameter to "false" to get statements in an arbitrary order.
 This can also speed up a query.
 You may however find you get a lot of low-quality content.

-- **`format`**: Set this option to `html` to receive an HTML document that when opened in a web browser shows a graphical user interface for curating statements at the evidence level.
+<a name="output-formats"></a>
+### The output formats
+The output format is controlled by the **`format`** option described above, with options to return JSON or HTML.

-The output of the statement endpoint is JSON.
-Specifically, the endpoints all return a json dict of the following form (with many made-up but reasonable numbers):
+**JSON:** The default value, intended for programmatic use, is "json".
+The JSON that is returned is of the following form (with many made-up but reasonable numbers filled in):
 ```python
 {
   "statements": {  # Dict of statement JSONs keyed by hash